ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 Congratulations, your application can now safely be deployed from dev to production.
 Below are additional suggestions to improve application delivery.

-* Add a [Hello Helm toolchain](https://github.com/open-toolchain/simple-helm-toolchain) to automate the delivery of changes to the kubernetes cluster
 * Follow the tutorial [Plan, create and update deployment environments](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-plan-create-update-deployments#plan-create-update-deployments) to automate the deployment of your environments.
 * Investigate [Using the IBM Cloud console to create VPC resources](https://{DomainName}/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console)